 At first, many of the exceptional events on my trips often caused irritation or anger.
 But, in many cases, the strange thing happened that these events, after a shorter or longer period of time, turned into something comical, and – even more remarkable – they became some of the most important events on the whole trip, overshadowing the original purpose of it.
 Numerous times, my fellow travellers and I have discussed these events, causing us to have yet another hearty laughter.

 Other events were not so funny.
 An episode with robbers in Pakistan showed us that you may run into hostile people when you least expect it.
-Read about this incident on the following page: Travel episodes – Pakistan 1978: Encounter with robbers.
+This incident is described on the page Travel episodes – Pakistan 1978: Encounter with robbers.

 The rainforest on Borneo now only covers a fraction of its former distribution, and the free way of life of the Dayaks as hunters and fishermen has vanished forever.
 For a long period of time, the civil war in Sri Lanka made travelling in the eastern and northern parts of the country a very risky affair.
 The Veddas have since long been engulfed by modern life, as their jungles are today full of dams and hydro-electric power plants, and numerous settlers have occupied their former land, see Travel episodes – Sri Lanka 1974: Among the Veddas, and Sri Lanka 1983: Jungle trip with Ranjan.
 In 1987, shortly after my trip to Tibet, Chinese authorities closed this land to individual travellers, and today there are still quite a few restrictions on travel there.